 - The project team calculated today’s total statewide out-of-stream water demand at approximately 9.1 million acre feet, and projected that in 2050, the total would increase to about 10.3 million acre-feet, based on projections available for the the municipal, domestic, industrial, and agricultural sectors.
 Given the many uncertainties, the results actually show a range of demands, between 9.5 and 11 million acre feet for out-of-stream demand.

 Online Forecast Tool

 - The purpose of this demand calculator is to identify water use trends and to identify which adjustments may have the greatest effect on water demands in different parts of the state.
 Decision makers may find this tool helpful as they ask "what if" questions about water use, conservation, and efficiency practices.
-This online tool generalizes and simplifies the spreadsheet model created by projects partners - for a more detailed analysis the spreadsheet is provided below.
+This online tool generalizes and simplifies the spreadsheet model created by projects partners.

 The same private contractor and project team also surveyed water users to determine what potential conservation opportunities have been identified in Oregon but not yet pursued because of institutional, regulatory, or other barriers.
 The purpose of this question was to identify what types of public policies or resources might increase the amount of water conservation in Oregon.
 More than 96 respondents participated, from the agricultural community (18 respondents), municipalities (79), and other categories (4).
 Among them, they identified 135 projects—36 agricultural and 96 municipal.
 Each description included the type of conservation project and its current status, the location of the project, the potential public benefits, potential water savings, potential barriers to implementation, and estimated costs.